GeorgeHazaka/Rock-Paper-Scissors/README.md

         + Largest function has 42 statements in it, while the median is 1.
         + The most complex function has a cyclomatic complexity value of 10 while the median is 1.
     + 37 warnings were returned:
         + 23 x 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-Lines(1 - 8, 12, 14 - 21, 23, 24, 34 - 37).
+Lines(2 - 9, 13, 16 - 23, 26, 28, 43, 49, 51, 53).
         +  7 x 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-Lines (10, 39, 46, 98, 110, 131, 143).
+Lines (11, 55, 62, 124, 137, 176, 188).
-        +  3 x 'template literal syntax' is only available in ES6 (use 'esversion: 6').
-Lines (46, 98, 110).
+        +  3 x 'for of' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+Lines (62, 124, 137).
         +  2 x 'template literal syntax' is only available in ES6 (use 'esversion: 6').
-Lines (40, 64).
+Lines (56, 81).
         +  1 x 'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
-Line (106).
+Line (133).
         +  1 x 	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (getComputerWeapon, computerRandomWeapon, drawAnimation, playerChild, computerChild, incrementPlayerScore, incrementComputerScore).
-Line (47).
+Line (63).

 + Accessibility
     + I confirmed that the colors and fonts chosen are accessible and easy to read by running it through lighthouse in devtools.